kavya2299/PrivyAI/README.md

 # PrivyAI
-This is unofficial PyTorch implementation of sngan_projection.
-This does not reproduce the experiments and results reported in the paper due to the lack of GPUs.
+This is unofficial PyTorch implementation of auxiliary GAN implementation This does not reproduce the experiments and results reported in the paper due to the lack of GPUs.
-This repository does some experiments on images of size 64x64.
+This repository does some experiments on images from the ImageNet Dataset.

-Some results are on issues with results label.